Tom-stack3/ZEUS/zeus.md

 # Correctness and Fairness

-- Correctness means the code is accurate and complete, producing intended results without errors
+- Correctness means the code is accurate and complete, producing intended results without errors and bugs
-- Fairness means the code adheres to the agreed upon higher-level business logic for interaction.
-The code shouldn't be biased towards any party, and shouldn't allow any party to cheat
+- Fairness means the code adheres to the agreed upon higher-level business logic for interaction The code shouldn't be biased towards any party, and shouldn't allow any party to cheat

 ---